JamesSample/enviro_mod_notes/README.md

 ## Disclaimer

 My background is in geology, not statistics or hydrological modelling.
 I still have a great deal to learn and I'm sure these pages will contain mistakes and misconceptions.
-If you spot anything *completely wrong* (as opposed to just very simplified), I'm always happy to be corrected.
+If you spot anything *completely wrong* (as opposed to just very simplified), I'm always happy to be corrected - you can either send a **pull request**, or contact <james.e.sample@gmail.com>.

 This isn't a course in statistics - it's just a set of notes that I'm making available online in the hope that others find them useful.